rollbar/rollbar-gem/README.md

 notifier.info('Jobs processed')
 ```

-If you don't want to work with a new `Notifier` instance `#scoped` will do it for you:
+If you don't want to work with a new `Notifier` instance `.scoped` will do it for you:

 ```ruby
 while job